Helseatlas/helseatlas/README.md

 # Helseatlas

 R-package to be used to produce maps on the [helseatlas.no](https://helseatlas.no/) web page.
-Commits to the `master` branch will deploy to and update https://skde.shinyapps.io/helseatlas/

 ## How to install the package